 This option will deepen your knowledge about music’s connection to cultural history.
 It’s designed for both Music and non-Music majors.
 For Music majors, this option is useful if you want a deeper understanding of how music is developed in its broader cultural context, and you’ll learn how changes in the visual arts, philosophy and the business of cultural production affected the evolution of music.
 For non-Music majors, this option will enhance your appreciation of musical performance and deepen your understanding of musical theory.

 Our Muslim Studies option at the Waterloo campus offers the opportunity to study the historical, philosophical and theological development of Islamic thought and traditions.
 It focuses on contemporary sociological, political and cultural contexts of lived Muslim experiences from global, transnational and local perspectives.
 This option takes an interdisciplinary approach to the study of Islam and Muslim societies, integrating methodological approaches from both the humanities and social sciences.

-This option is available only to fourth-year political science or global studies students.
+This option is available only to fourth-year political science, global studies or history students.
 You should consider this option if you’re hoping to continue your education after completing your Bachelor of Arts.
 By completing this option, you’ll be better equipped to handle the rigours of a master’s degree or a professional program, and will be a more appealing candidate to selection committees.

 Our Social Entrepreneurship option is designed for students looking to tackle the issues facing society today with sustainable business solutions.
 As the first of its kind in Canada, this option focuses on providing you with a deeper appreciation of the world’s urgent problems, an understanding of your individual strengths and motivations for impacting change, and entrepreneurial expertise such as financial management, strategic planning, market analysis and fundraising.